-- investment in equity securities measured at fair value; - lease liabilities measured at present value of future lease payments; and - retirement liability measured at present value of estimated future cash outflows.
+- lease liabilities measured at present value of future lease payments; and - retirement liability measured at present value of estimated future cash outflows.

 Historical cost is generally based on the fair value of the consideration given in exchange for an asset and the fair value of consideration received in exchange for incurring a liability.